James Duane: Early life

 Duane was born on February 6, 1733, in New York City, in the Province of New York, to Anthony Duane and his second wife, Althea Ketaltas.
 Anthony Duane was a Protestant Irishman from County Galway who first came to New York as an officer of the Royal Navy in 1698.
-Duane's surname is from the Irish O'Dubhain.
+Duane's surname is from the Irish Ó Dubhain.
 In 1702, Anthony Duane left the navy to marry Eva Benson, daughter of Dirck Benson, a local merchant.
 They had two sons, Abraham and Cornelius.
 Duane prospered and bought land for investment, rental, and future development.
 After his wife's death, Anthony married Althea Ketaltas (Hettletas), the daughter of a wealthy Dutch merchant.
 By the time of James' birth, his father had become a wealthy colonial settler.

 Duane's mother died in 1736, and his father married a third time in 1741 to Margaret Riken (Rycken).
 When Anthony died in 1747, James became the ward of Robert Livingston, the 3rd Lord of Livingston Manor, where he completed his early education.